balapriyac/From-Thoughts-to-Words-and-Beyond/README.md

 # From-Thoughts-to-Words-and-Beyond
-It all starts with a wave of thoughts...
+It all starts with a wave of thoughts - A collection of short poems and stories that I write.